 Atmospheric pressure means much to some

 Óþerrishola feels this as well.
-Geyser seems to be "happy" about the falling pressure – the silent spring often turns into fervent geyser!
+Geyser seems to be "happy" about the falling pressure – the silent spring often turns into a fervent geyser!

 This action is caused by the decreased air pressure, which now allows the geyser to erupt.
-As the air pressure increases, geyser becomes stable again.
+As the air pressure increases, the geyser becomes stable again.

 - Suzan Pasvanoglu, Hrefna Kristmannsdóttir, Sveinbjörn Björnsson, Helgi Torfason, Geochemical Study of the Geysir Geothermal Field in Haukadalur, S-Iceland, Proceedings World Geothermal Congress 2000.
 Accessed on July 12, 2011.

 - Robert Allan, On the condition of the Haukedalr Geysers of Iceland, July, 1855.

 - A postcard from 1938, accessed on July 15,2011.

 The heritage of Europe is diverse and endlessly interesting.
 Incomparably rich is the wealth of European historical architecture, but this part of the world has exciting natural heritage and archaeological heritage as well.